-As a first step in understanding the relationship between founder-CEO status and firm performance, we need to test whether the retention of the CEO title by the founder is correlated with firm performance in our sample and to check whether our results are consistent with existing results on the effect of founder-CEOs.
+As a first step in understanding the relationship between founder-CEO status and firm performance, we check whether the retention of the CEO title by the founder is correlated with firm performance in our sample.
 Sections 5 and 6, in which we discuss possible endogeneity problems and causality issues, analyze this relationship in more depth.